© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Preston Capes motte and bailey castle is a scheduled monument protected by Historic England under reference 1010661.
 View the official record →

-Preston Capes motte and bailey is a Norman fortification located in Northamptonshire, England, dating to the eleventh or twelfth century.
+Preston Capes motte and bailey castle is a Norman fortification situated in Northamptonshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010661.

 Preston Capes motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010661.